juxor/afaq/markdown/secD1.md

 controlling production towards measures encroaching on their economic power and profits.
-In fact, it was only when -- and as long as -- state interventionism had the approval of those actually controlling production that it was successful."_ [_"The Nation-state and the Market"_, **Op.
-Cit.**, p.
+In fact, it was only when -- and as long as -- state interventionism had the approval of those actually controlling production that it was successful."_ [ _"The Nation-state and the Market"_ , **Op.
+Cit.** , p.
 55] As anarchist Sam Dolgoff notes, the New Deal in America (and similar policies elsewhere) was introduced, in part, because the _"whole system of human exploitation was threatened.
 The political state saved itself, and all that was essential to capitalism, doing what 'private enterprise' could not do.
-Concessions were made to the workers, the farmers, the middle-class, while the private capitalists were deprived of some of their power."_ [**The American Labor Movement**, pp. 25-6] Much the same can be said of the post-war Keynesianism consensus, which combined state aid to the capitalist class with social reforms.
+Concessions were made to the workers, the farmers, the middle-class, while the private capitalists were deprived of some of their power."_ [ **The American Labor Movement** , pp. 25-6] Much the same can be said of the post- war Keynesianism consensus, which combined state aid to the capitalist class with social reforms.
 These reforms were rarely the result of generous politicians but rather the product of social pressures from below and the needs of the system as a whole.
 For example, the extensive reforms made by the 1945 Labour Government in the UK was the direct result of ruling class fear, not socialism.
 As Quentin Hogg, a Conservative M.P., put it in the House of Parliament in 1943: _"If you do not give the people social reforms, they are going to give you revolution."_ Memories of the near revolutions across Europe after the First World War were obviously in many minds, on both sides.